COVID-19 accelerates the movement of groceries online

-In April 2020, Instacart reported their first profit in months, selling $1.4 billion of groceries within the first 2 weeks by closing the gap and allowing customers to get groceries safely.
-Instacart continued to grow rapidly, reaching a $13.7 billion valuation in 2020 and expanding their reach to over 5,500 cities across the US and Canada.
+In April 2020, Instacart reported its first profit in months, selling $1.4 billion of groceries within the first 2 weeks by closing the gap and allowing customers to get groceries safely.
+Instacart continued to grow rapidly, reaching a $13.7 billion valuation in 2020 and expanding its reach to over 5,500 cities across the US and Canada.

-Hot on the heels of their success, Instacart launched their advertising platform in May 2020.
-The self service platform allows brands to set budgets and select products to promote, only paying when Instacart users engage with those products.
+Hot on the heels of its success, Instacart launched its advertising platform in May 2020.
+The self-service platform allows brands to set budgets and select products to promote, only paying when Instacart users engage with those products.

 How do Instacart ads work?

-Instacard advertising uses a second price pay-per-click (PPC) auction model similar to Walmart marketplace, where the auction winner pays $0.01 more than the second highest bidder.
-Their main ad format is a native looking ‘featured product ad’ comparable to Amazon’s Sponsored Product ad.
+Instacart advertising uses a second price pay-per-click (PPC) auction model similar to the Walmart marketplace, where the auction winner pays $0.01 more than the second highest bidder.
+Their main ad format is a native-looking ‘featured product ad’ comparable to Amazon’s Sponsored Product ad.

 In addition to search advertising, Instacart offers a variety of other promotions such as shipping discounts i.e. free delivery, coupons and Buy one Get one offers.
 Instacart also offers hero banner ads (similar to Amazon’s Sponsored Brands format) which can include promotions.